elodina/go_kafka_client/syslog/README.md

 We provided a Docker image for quick deployment without cloning the repo, building the binary etc. Running it is as easy as following:

-`docker run stealthly/syslog --topic syslog --broker.list host:port`
+`docker run -p --net=host stealthly/syslog --topic syslog --broker.list host:port`

 You may pass all configurations described above as arguments to the container.